-U.S. Driver's License Network Goes Down, Slowing DMV Offices Around The Nation
+U.S. Driver's License Network Goes Down, Slowing DMV Offices Across The Nation

 In addition to those services, the Massachusetts Registry of Motor Vehicles said the network outage left it unable to verify U.S. passports.

-Every state and the District of Columbia pay a share of the cost to search the PDPS system, based on the size of their population.
+Every U.S. state and the District of Columbia pays a share of the cost to search the PDPS system, based on the size of its population.